-Disney Holiday 2021 Merch Is Here to Bring Some Early Holiday Cheer - E!
+20 Festive Fun Must-Haves for Disney Fans This Holiday Season - E!
 Online

 We are in love with this festive hoodie and matching jogger from Walt's Holiday Lodge Collection.
 The hoodie features a large Mickey Mouse appliqué on the back, while the diagonal plaid panels on the jogger make a nice stylish touch.

-Shh, don't wake him up.
-This adorable Stich holiday plush is the perfect cuddle buddy for those cold winter nights.
-Everything from the Disney Cuddleez Plush Collection is super soft, and this one's no exception.
+If you're a fan of BaubleBar, these Mickey nutcracker earrings are a must.
+They're so fun and make a great addition to any holiday outfit.

-Chip 'n Dale Sketchbook Ornament
+Chip ’n Dale Nutcracker Figures

-This Chip 'n Dale Sketchbook Ornament is double the cuteness.
-It's part of Disney's 2021 Sketchbook Ornaments Collection, and a total must-have for your Christmas tree this year.
+Who needs a regular ol' nutcracker when you can have these decorative Chip 'n Dale figures?
+They are sold separately, but we highly recommend getting both.

 Mickey and Minnie Mouse Chanukah Throw Pillow